 Make sure to use plenty of high-quality shaving cream if you're going to use a razor on your pubic area, as that will reduce the likelihood of nicks and scratches from the blade.
 You can either use a safety razor or a multi-blade razor, depending on your preference.

 Quality trimming scissors can get pricey, but they are well worth the money, as they will give you supreme control over the length of your pubic hair.
 If you're not trying to eliminate your pubic hair entirely, then you may want to style it using trimmers, but this may take some practice, especially when working around your junk.
+Be sure to opt for a pube trimmer that was designed specifically for a man's lower region.

 Trimmers also have the benefit of reducing the likelihood of ingrown hairs and other issues that can be caused by shaving.
 The only problem with trimmers is that they will never cut the pubic hair as closely as a razor, so if you're looking for smoothness, you'll want to stick with the previous option.